Skip to main content

 • Scanning Transmission and Differential Phase Contrast,

-• Ptychography / SXDM for phase and absorption contrast @ ~10-nm resolution,
+• Ptychography for phase and absorption contrast @ ~10-nm resolution,

 • Tomography for all contrast modes

-• DEFERRED for upgrade: X-ray Absorption Near Edge Spectroscopy (XANES) will NOT be available until the beamline PDS is upgraded.
-This upgrade requires installation of a DCM, which will provide chemical state analysis and mapping of elements ranging from Cr to Sr (K series), Ba to Bi (L series),
+• DEFERRED upgrade: X-ray Absorption Near Edge Spectroscopy (XANES) will NOT be available until the DCM is installed.
+XANES provides chemical state analysis and mapping of elements ranging from Cr to Sr (K series), Ba to Bi (L series)

 Scientific Applications